AIxRead

 English (United States)

-A genus of flowering plants commonly known as daylilies, valued for their colorful and short-lived blooms.
+A genus of flowering plants commonly known as daylilies, characterized by their short-lived blooms.

 Ελληνικά (Greek)